World Bank stops all projects in Russia, Belarus with 'immediate effect'

 -

-The World Bank on Wednesday (local time) has stopped all its programs in Russia and Belarus with "immediate effect" in response to Moscow's military operations in Ukraine.
+The World Bank has announced that it will stop all its programmes in Russia and Belarus with "immediate effect" in response to Moscow's military operations in Ukraine and "hostilities" against the people of the war-torn country.

-Meanwhile, World Bank on Tuesday announced that it is preparing a USD 3 billion support package for Ukraine in the coming months, while the IMF also is preparing to provide emergency assistance to the country.

-Russian forces launched military operations in Ukraine on February 24, three days after Moscow recognized Ukraine's breakaway regions - Donetsk and Luhansk - as independent entities.
-Several countries including the UK, the US, Canada, and the European Union have condemned Russia's military operations in Ukraine and imposed sanctions on Moscow.
+On February 24, Russian forces launched military operations in Ukraine, three days after Moscow recognised Ukraine's breakaway regions - Donetsk and Luhansk - as independent entities.

-These countries have also promised Ukraine to help with military aid to fight Russia.
+The decision comes as a large number of countries, organisations and businesses are severing ties and have imposed sanctions on Russia over the country's invasion of Ukraine, and with Belarus for its support and cooperation with Moscow.

+"We are a long-standing partner of Ukraine and stand with its people at this critical moment," Malpass had said in a statement.

+On Tuesday, International Monetary Fund (IMF) Managing Director Kristalina Georgieva said it was considering Ukraine's request for emergency financing, while another programme gave the nation access to USD 2.2 billion through the end of June.

+The World Bank Group also announced on Tuesday it was providing a USD 3 billion support package to assist Ukraine.

+On March 1, both the IMF and the World Bank Group released a statement on the war in Ukraine, saying "We are deeply shocked and saddened by the devastating human and economic toll brought by the war in Ukraine.

+"People are being killed, injured, and forced to flee, and massive damage is caused to the country's physical infrastructure.
+We stand with the Ukrainian people through these horrifying developments."

 (Only the headline and picture of this report may have been reworked by the Business Standard staff; the rest of the content is auto-generated from a syndicated feed.)